ba-st/Willow/docs/Interaction-Affordances.md

 ## General Affordances
 ### Client Execution

-This affordance allows you to configure some javascript to be run in the browser without interaction with the server.
+This affordance allows you to configure some javascript code to be run in the browser without notifying with the server.
 We already saw an example.

 It uses the Seaside javascript generation support and it's usually used as a basic building block to do more complex behavior on top.